Water main break closes Wandermere Albertsons

 @KREM2 @KREMBrittany water main inside Wandermere Albertsons separates.
 Causing store to flood.
 Water gushing out of back door. pic.twitter.com/Vq6JMnsr45— althepal530 (@althepal530) January 9, 2017

-They said the store is flooded and they will be closed on Monday.
+They said the store was flooded after a pipe broke, and it was closed for most of Monday.
+Staff reopened the store by about 2 p.m.

+A look at the same door.
+It looks like nothing happened… Crews hit this fast.

+Staff told KREM 2 they had been cleaning like mad since the morning.
+Several inches of water damaged some of the store product, and some cardboard displays had to be thrown away.

 KREM